COURSE PRICE: $30.00

 Wild Iris Medical Education, Inc. provides educational activities that are free from bias.
 The information provided in this course is to be used for educational purposes only.
 It is not intended as a substitute for professional health care.
 See our disclosures for more information.

-This course meets Kentucky state requirements for 3 hours of continuing education in domestic violence for nurses.
+This course fulfills the Kentucky requirement of 3 hours of continuing education in domestic violence for nurses.

 Upon completion of this course, you will be able to:

 Domestic violence is a major public health problem around the world and in the United States.
-It is a crime in all fifty states.
-In addition to laws specifically related to domestic violence, abusive partners may also be charged with other crimes, such as:
+It is a crime in all 50 states.
+Other crimes that may be related to domestic violence include:

 Domestic violence refers to physical, verbal, psychological, sexual, or economic abuse (e.g., withholding money, lying about assets) used to exert power or control over someone or to prevent someone from making a free choice.
 According to the U.S. Department of Justice (2010), “This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.”
 Rape, incest, and dating violence are all considered to be forms of domestic violence.